Any links to Amazon are affiliate links.

 - English muffin pizza

-- Hot dogs, kept in thermos to keep warm.
+- Hot dogs, kept in a thermos to keep warm.

 - Peanut butter and jelly (out for us, but might work for you)